This article is brought to you by Aura.

 Aura is the all-in-one solution for protecting you and your family against identity thieves.
 The platform’s military-grade VPN, Safe Browsing tools, and robust password manager lock down your accounts and browsing history.

-Keep your devices safe, secure, and virus-free.
-Try Aura free for 14 days.
+Keep your devices safe, secure, and virus-free with Aura — plans start at just $3/month.

 Need an action plan?